SRGSSR/castor/Sources/Castor/Castor.docc/Articles/setup-and-lifecycle-article.md

 By using both protocols, you can clearly separate responsibilities:

-- ``CastDelegate`` manages cast session transitions at the app level, handling navigation, UI updates, and other global behaviors.
+- ``CastDelegate`` manages Cast session transitions at the app level, handling navigation, UI updates, and other global behaviors.
-- ``Castable`` manages cast session transitions at the view level, handling synchronization between a local player and a remote player.
+- ``Castable`` manages Cast session transitions at the view level, handling synchronization between a local player and a remote player.

 #### Delegate